rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Temporary
-Does not send the history and does not include the response and prompt.
+Do not send the history and do not include the response and prompt.
 It is the same as passing -Forget and -Snub together.

 ```yml